Performance overview¶

 con = duckdb.connect()

-con.execute("INSTALL excel;")
+con.execute("INSTALL excel")

-con.execute("LOAD excel;")
+con.execute("LOAD excel")

 sql = f"""

-AND SUBSTR(classificationcode, 1, 1) = 'C'
+and substr(classificationcode, 1, 1) = 'C')

 """

-df_canonical = con.sql(sql)
+canonical_rows = con.sql(sql)

-FROM read_xlsx(
+from read_xlsx(

 all_varchar = true